1414213/scwin2/README.md

 "IncrementsLeftElseRight": true
 "TapsElseHolds": false
 ```
-Seperates the thumbstick into a number of slices and activates a slice's respective button when input enters it.&ensp;`Buttons` is a list of Button types.&ensp;"Deadzone" is measured as a proportion of the thumbstick's radius from its center and creates a range where input releases.&ensp;`AngleOffset` specifies at what angle slice 0 starts.&ensp;Measured in amounts of pie (1 would be read as 1*pi).&ensp;`IncrementsLeftElseRight` specifies whether rotating clockwise (left) or counterclockwise traverses up or down `Buttons`, respectively.&ensp;`TapsElseHolds`: if set to tap the Button respective to the entered slice will be tapped.&ensp;If set to hold the slice will be pressed when entered and released when exitted.
+Seperates the thumbstick into a number of slices and activates a slice's respective button when input enters it.  `Buttons` is a list of Button types.
+"Deadzone" is measured as a proportion of the thumbstick's radius from its center and creates a range where input releases.  `AngleOffset` specifies at what angle slice 0 starts.
+Measured in amounts of pie (1 would be read as 1*pi).  `IncrementsLeftElseRight` specifies whether rotating clockwise (left) or counterclockwise traverses up or down `Buttons`, respectively.  `TapsElseHolds`: if set to tap the Button respective to the entered slice will be tapped.
+If set to hold the slice will be pressed when entered and released when exitted.

 ### StickScroll
 ```